-Chabad Chassidus and the Tanya: A Sophisticat- mixture of good and evil rather than being essened Model of the Animal Soul and Transfor- tially evil.
-This means that while the animal soul gravitates toward self-centered concerns, its energy Among Hasidic approaches to the animal soul and is fundamentally neutral and contains divine sparks tradition- that can be extracted and elevated (117).
-This unparticularly as articulated in Rabbi Schneur Zalman derstanding parallels contemporary views of addicof Liadi's seminal work, the Tanya (1796)-offers tion as involving basic reward mechanisms that beperhaps the most psychologically sophisticated and come dysfunctional rather than being inherently
+Among Hasidic approaches to the animal soul and is fundamentally neutral and contains divine sparks its transformation, the Chabad particularly as articulated in Rabbi Schneur Zalman derstanding parallels contemporary views of addicof Liadi's seminal work, the Tanya (1796)-offers tion as involving basic reward mechanisms that beperhaps the most psychologically sophisticated and come dysfunctional rather than being inherently systematic framework.
+The Tanya presents a com- pathological. prehensive model of the human psyche that anticipates many contemporary psychological and neuro- The Tanya's Psychological Map of Addiction scientific insights while offering unique perspec- and Recovery tives on the possibility of transformation.

-The Tanya offers a remarkably sophisticated psychological framework for understanding how ad-The Dual-Soul Framework: Animal and Divine diction develops and how transformation becomes possible:
+The Dual-Soul Framework: Animal and Divine diction develops and how transformation becomes Natures

-Schneur Zalman describes three the nefesh ha-elokit (divine soul) (115).
+The Tanya describes humans as possessing two distinct souls: the nefesh ha-bahamit (animal soul) and Rabbi the nefesh ha-elokit (divine soul) (115).
 Unlike "garments" (levushim) of the soul-thought, simplistic dualistic frameworks that view the ani- speech, and action-which can be "borrowed" by mal soul as inherently negative, the Tanya presents either the divine or animal soul (118).
-This model a nuanced understanding of its necessary function explains how addictive patterns progressively infiltrate multiple dimensions of experience: first capturing thought patterns, then manifesting in speech, The animal soul is characterized as "clothed in the and finally dominating action.
-This parallels modblood of a person" and serves as the animating life- ern stage models of addiction development that recsary for physical existence and a complex array of The Tanya identifies varying degrees of investment emotional attributes (middot) and intellectual ca- in negative behaviors.
+This model a nuanced understanding of its necessary function explains how addictive patterns progressively infiland inherent potential:

+The animal soul is characterized as "clothed in the and finally dominating action.
+This parallels modblood of a person" and serves as the animating life- ern stage models of addiction development that recforce for the body and its natural functions.
+It con- ognize its progressive nature. tains both vital powers (koach ha-chiyuni) necessary for physical existence and a complex array of The Tanya identifies varying degrees of investment emotional attributes (middot) and intellectual ca- in negative behaviors.
 Actions may be fully willful pacities (mochin) directed toward worldly concerns (b'ratzon), partially coerced by habit (ones k'mo (116).
-Far from being merely instinctual, the animal ratzon), or entirely compulsive (ones gamur) (119). soul in Chabad thought possesses sophisticated This discriminating approach anticipates contempocognitive capabilities but directs them primarily rary addiction science's recognition of the spectrum toward self-preservation, physical gratification, and from voluntary use to compulsive behavior, as well as the progressive recruitment of distinct neural circuits from ventral to dorsal striatum documented and Redirection ing the animal soul's expressions:
+Far from being merely instinctual, the animal ratzon), or entirely compulsive (ones gamur) (119). soul in Chabad thought possesses sophisticated This discriminating approach anticipates contempocognitive capabilities but directs them primarily rary addiction science's recognition of the spectrum toward self-preservation, physical gratification, and from voluntary use to compulsive behavior, as well material concerns.